KorAP/Kustvakt/README.md

 If `searchFilter` does not contain any occurrence of `${password}` the user DN found via the filter expression will be authenticated via a regular LDAP bind operation, using the entered password.
 In this case, depending on the LDAP server, also hashed passwords are supported.

+Optionally, the two filters `authFilter` and `userNotBlockedFilter` can be specified, in addition.
+The first should be used to check whether a known user has also signed the necessary EULA, for example, and the second to check that the known user is not blocked.
+This will be reflected in the error messages for failed logins.

 ###### Example ldap.conf

 ```properties